inference-labs-inc/subnet-2/CONTRIBUTING.md

 # Developer Guide

-This document provides a guide for developers who contribute to the Omron subnet.
+This document provides a guide for developers who contribute to subnet 2.

 ## Adding Dependencies